 According to the World Health Organization, Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 COVID-19 is the most recently discovered coronavirus.

-- The Rosha Aged Care Quality and Risk Governance Commitee, Executive and Management Team are closely monitoring the COVID-19 situation, and are leading a range of planning and preparedness activities including
+- The Ashman Grove and Semaphore Residential Aged Care Quality and Risk Governance Committee, Executive and Management Team are closely monitoring the COVID-19 situation, and are leading a range of planning and preparedness activities including

 - Activation of the guidelines on COVID-19 outbreaks in residential aged care facilities from the Communicable Diseases Network of Australia as part of our organisational response